burninrubber0/Dirt2LeaderboardDumper/README.md

 Scrapes the leaderboards for Colin McRae: Dirt 2.

 As the name suggests, this is done via DLL injection.
+In theory, any GFWL game can be used.
 Put simply, the DLL:

 - Waits 60 seconds for the user to log into GFWL,
 - Calls `XUserCreateStatsEnumeratorByRank()` and `XEnumerate()` for the specified leaderboards and ranks, and